YouTube / iTunes / Spotify / Radio Public / Pocket Casts / Google Podcasts / Breaker / Overcast

 When one of your guests asks if it’s OK for them to have the last remaining glass of your twenty-five-year-old scotch, you will say be my guest between gritted teeth while silently hoping for them to leave as soon as possible.

-At 4:00 in the afternoon, when you feel like having a little snooze on the chesterfield, but the grandchildren want to play the piano, you will say be my guest while silently thanking God they’re not staying forever.
+At 4:00 in the afternoon, when you feel like having a little snooze on the Chesterfield, but the grandchildren want to play the piano, you will say be my guest while silently thanking God they’re not staying forever.

 After sacrificing so much for so long during the holidays and everyone is on their way out the door, you can pat yourself on the back for biting your tongue and not exhibiting your frustration.

-Then as your grown-up child leaves, they will say, ‘Mom and Dad, this was a great holiday we should come back again next year.’
+Then, as your grown-up child leaves, they will say, ‘Mom and Dad, this was a great holiday.
+We should come back again next year.’

-Without waiting for a second, you’ll say be my guest because you just had the time of your life.
+Without waiting a second, you’ll say be my guest because you just had the time of your life.

 Flesch-Kincaid Readability Test